sql-machine-learning/elasticdl/experimental/swamp-optimization/mnist-tf/README.md

 1. Keep a best test accuracy(with test data) MA, and a best batch accuracy(training batch) BA.
 2. Train with training data for F batches.
-3. Compare the current batch accuracy LBA with BA. if LBA > BA, BA=LBA, goto 4; else, with a probability of P, pull model from PS, update BA, goto 1.
+3. Compare the current batch accuracy LBA with BA. if LBA > BA, BA=LBA, goto 4; else, with a probability of P, pull model from PS, update MA, goto 1.
 If probability misses, continue to 4.
 4. Evaluate accuracy A with test data. if A > BA, report A to PS. if Ps returns TRUE (A is better than PS), push model.
-Otherwise, pull model.
+Otherwise, pull model and update MA.

 ### PS